olberger/Vagrant-Guacamole/README.md

 # vagrant-guacamole

+This Vagrant setup is used to test Guacamole with a Linux Desktop.

+= Server =

-Set up a Jump Point server (RDP, VNC, SSH, Telnet) with web Interface (clientless remote access).
+It starts a 'server' VM, which includes de Guacamole server, with support for its supported protocols (RDP, VNC, SSH, Telnet) together with its web Interface (clientless remote access).

-Vagrantfile and script to set up a CentOS 7.1 VM on Virtualbox and provision it with guacamole 1.1.0
+It runs a CentOS 7 VM on Virtualbox, provisionned with guacamole 1.2.0

 Vagrantfile: Uses "bento/centos-7.1" Vagrant Box to set up a Centos 7 Server with :